SophieBarth/ComputerVision/Get_and_Save_images.md

 ### Define the path relative to the location of your program

 With *os.path.join(path, filename)* the path has to be defined in relation to the python file location.
-In my case, the python file and the image in and out directories are all inside one directory called ComputerVision. <br>
+In my case, the python file and the image directories (input and output) are alltogether inside of one directory, called ComputerVision. <br>
 ComputerVision:<br>
 -images.py<br>
 -test_images_input<br>
 -test_images_output<br>

-Thus the path is "test_images_input" and "test_images_output" (which I have defined in main). <br>
+Thus the path is "test_images_input" and "test_images_output" (which I have defined in main), stored in two variables. <br>
 ```
  folder_in = "test_images_input"
  folder_out = "test_images_output"